You may have heard the terms digital nomad and remote work before but if you are wondering what is the difference, I have got the answer for you!

 6. Bangkok, Thailand 2019

 I aim to stay at least until my visa runs out in each country I visit which is normally a month.
 So, on this journey, I ended up living in Bangkok for 4 weeks last year.
 I actually have lived in Bangkok way back in 2014 but I wasn’t a digital nomad then.
 So, I will include my recent experience which was basically working from coworking spaces in Bangkok.
 The ones I recommend are the Metropolitan hotel coworking space, the Hubba in Sathorn also multiple locations, and Hive in Thonglor.
-I was going through a personal hard time and was finding it terribly hard to focus but these spaces were perfect to just put my head down and work.
+Personally, 2019 was a hard year for me although I was traveling a lot.
+So, I was finding it terribly hard to focus but these spaces were perfect to just put my head down and work.

 7. Bali, Indonesia 2019

-Bali is a beautiful place if you want that semi-quiet town to just focus on your work online or offline, whether that be to write your daily blogs, novel, the next book or code.
-Internet connection is decent with your sim card, food is great and plenty of inspiring sunrises and sunsets to watch from your stunning cheap villas!
+Bali is a beautiful place if you want that semi-quiet town to just focus on your work online or offline, whether that be to write your daily blogs, novel, the next book, or code.
+Internet connection is decent with your sim card, the food is great, and plenty of inspiring sunrises and sunsets to watch from your stunning cheap villas!

-In Bali, I was also working as a digital nomad putting out valuable guides such as Bali itinerary, earning money from my blog, social media channels, and sponsorships.
+In Bali, I was also working as a digital nomad putting out valuable guides such as Bali itineraries, earning money from my blog, social media channels, and sponsorships.

 8. Sydney, Australia 2020